turcioskevin/turcioskevin/README.md

-# Hey guys!
-I'm Kevin Turcios here are some things to know about me :)
+**Hey guys!
+I'm Kevin Turcios here are some things to know about me.**

 1. I’m currently working on school, full-time job and being a father.
 2. I am also currently remodeling one of my bathrooms at my home, next we will be building a tiny home in the backyard.